Magnesium

 And here's the good news:

-You get magnesium in our supplement 4HIM TestoBalance.
-With this product you get the great benefits of magnesium, but also a range of other nutrients that contribute to your health and wellbeing.
+You get magnesium in our 4HIM&HER range.
+With these products, you get the great benefits of magnesium, but also a range of other nutrients that contribute to your health and wellbeing.

 Approved claims